kongdr/NotchedBoxplot/README.md

 ## References
 Kong, D., He, X., Wang, W., and Tong, T. (2026).
-Dual-Notched Boxplot: A New Visualization for the Simultaneous Comparison of Means and Medians.
+Dual-notched Boxplot: A New Visualization for Simultaneous Comparison of Means and Medians.